urbanware-org/wideredist/README.md

 ### Client

-*   *Windows* 7 or higher with 32-bit or 64-bit architecture
+*   *Windows* 7 with Service Pack 2 or later versions with 32-bit or 64-bit architecture
 *   *PowerShell* 2.0 or higher

 ## Installation